StudyCircle Developer Guide

 * * user add a number of contacts in a group at once I do not need to spend too much time adding members of a new group one by one

-* * university student currently doing many group projects add a label to the contacts of people in my various groups I can easily look up people based on their label.
+* * NUS student currently doing many group projects add a label to the contacts of people in my various groups I can easily look up people based on their label.

 * * member of a group project set a meeting time/place for each of my groups I can easily know if I have a meeting for the day with my group and where to go for it.